G-Eazy & Megan Thee Stallion Dating Rumors Have Fans Totally Losing It

 The overwhelming majority of Twitter users are making jokes about G-Eazy’s real name.
 You can read some of the reactions below.

 “I’m sorry.
 G-Eazy, a man named *Gerald Earl Gillum* got to rub on Megan’s booty like THIS??
-GERALD???,” one Twitter user wrote.
+GERALD???” one Twitter user wrote.

 “Woke up to Meg thee Stallion cuddling up with a dude named Gerald,” wrote another.